evoleen/time_machine2/README.md

 // month lengths, DST transitions and even leap years into account! final sameDateNextQuarter = now.inLocalZone().localDateTime + threeMonths;

-// This line does the same, but with a fixed window of 90 days.
+// This line does the same, but with a fixed window of 90 days, advancing 24 * 90
-// Note that Time Machine's API ensures that the code tells you exactly
+// hours on the calendar.
+Note that Time Machine's type system ensures that by reading
-// what happens, advancing exactly 90 days (24 * 90 hours) on the calendar.
-final nextQuarter = now + Time(days: 90);
+// the code you intuitively know what happens. final nextQuarter = now + Time(days: 90);
 ```